jared-desjardins/jared-desjardins.github.io/README.md

-# A personal yet professional website for Jared
+# A personal yet professional website for Jared.
 A simple theme showcasing my academic (and non-academic) work, with an emphasis on whitespace, transparency, and helvetica.
 I may or may not update this README file further.

 <a href="http://liabogoev.com/-folio">Original *folio Live Demo</a>